corgiInequation/Running-Game/README.md

 # Running-Game
-This is a Running Game
-CLickSixCubeTest.exe to start the game
+Click SixCubeTest.exe to start the game